karagozemin/0Gents-Marketplace/agentx/docs/README.md

 - See `docs/ARCHITECTURE.md` for the system architecture and technical details.
 - See `docs/JUDGING.md` for the judging criteria alignment.
 - See `docs/CHANGES.md` for wave-by-wave change logs.

+Environment configuration is centralized under `agentx/.env` and loaded by both webapp and contracts.

 Project code will be added in phases according to the wave roadmap.